 The Hollywood Sign, located in the Hollywood Hills of LA, USA…you see it in so many films and TV shows yet it’s always so far away.
-However, there are a couple of trails that you can hike that get you behind the sign.
-In this post I’ll answer some of the questions you may have about the Hollywood Sign Hike, such as: how long is the Hollywood Sign hike and how close can you get to the Hollywood Sign!
+However, there are a couple of trails that you can hike that get you behind the Hollywood sign.
+In this post I’ll answer some of the questions you may have about this hike, such as: how long is the Hollywood Sign hike and how close can you get to the Hollywood Sign!

 Hollywood Sign Hike

 My goal – to touch it…to see how big it really is close-up.
 After lots of Google researching, you discover that getting in touching distance of the Hollywood Sign is totally off limits and the only way you’re ever going to be able to do that, is if you dress up as a shrub and SAS crawl on your belly under the fence that guards it.
 However I don’t recommend this AT ALL.
 It’s illegal.
 Don’t do it.

 The hike up to the Hollywood Sign is still worth it.
 It gives you a completely different perspective of this iconic signs and you are treated to views high up above Los Angeles!